Early Admission: Benefits of Applying Early

 Your senior year is filled with so many questions: Where are you going to college?
 Have you taken your SAT yet?
 Have you applied to any colleges yet?
 When is the best time to apply?
 What is early admission?

 Do you really need to start thinking about college already?

-- Does applying early make a difference?
-Applying early can help, but it depends on the schools you want to apply to.
-Some schools have an early decision application (usually binding) for students who have decided their first choice.
-You have to apply by November and would attend the institution if you are admitted.
+Early admission can help, but it depends on the schools you want to apply to.
+Some schools have an early decision application (usually binding) for students who have decided on their first choice.
+You have to apply by November and attend the institution if you are admitted.

-Some smaller institutions include academic scholarship notification with acceptance letters, and this is especially helpful if financial aid is a large part of deciding where to attend.
-This is also beneficial since you can now submit your FAFSA (Free Application for Federal Student Aid) in October instead of having to wait until January.
-Many schools also use early application dates for additional scholarship opportunities such as scholarship competitions.
+Some smaller institutions include an academic scholarship notification with their acceptance letters.
+This is especially helpful if financial aid is a large part of your decision.
+This is also beneficial since you can submit your FAFSA in October.
+Many schools also use early application dates as a means to recruit for scholarship opportunities such as scholarship competitions.

-Grace utilizes the rolling admission process which means that once your application is complete (test scores and transcript are received), you will be notified within two weeks about your admission and scholarship decision!
-Early applicants who meet the criteria based on GPA and ACT or SAT test score.
-If you are waiting on your ACT or SAT test score or grades to show your academic progress as a senior, you still can start your application now and add your other pieces as you are ready.
+Grace utilizes the rolling admission process, which means that once your application is complete, you will be notified within two weeks about your admission and scholarship decision!
+Early applicants who meet the criteria based on GPA and your ACT or SAT test score can qualify for our Presidential Scholarship Days.
+Even if you are waiting on your ACT or SAT test scores, you still can start your application now and add the other pieces as you are ready.